Link to our Data Products Page:

 Quick Links to Data Products:

-Bird, 2002.
-Every station is on at least one plate, but some stations can have more than one plate associated with them if the second plate is close.
+Each GPS station is associated with one or more tectonic plates, as defined by Bird, 2002.
+Every station is on at least one plate, but some stations can have more than one plate associated with them if the second plate is close (<200 km).

 For every station there is at least one large plate in the set assigned to it (the large plates being PA, NA, SA, EU, AF, AN, AU).

-- In IGS08 Reference Frame
+- IGS20 Reference Frame

 -